 EVA’s voting membership is open to extra virgin olive oil producers of all sizes and from all countries that are willing to meet the EVA requirements as stated in the EVA Code of Practice.
-A non-profit corporation based in the United States, EVA’s current membership comes from six continents and fourteen countries.
+EVA is a corporation based in the United States.
+EVA’s current membership comes from six continents and twelve countries.
 EVA welcomes into its associate member ranks: consumers, academics, media, industry, policy makers and merchants.

 A key element of the EVA assurance of quality is a “Best Before” date (BBD) based on technical data, and the pledge of member producers to stand behind the quality of their product until that date.

 Member producers will have the right to use the EVA mark on their EVA-compliant products in the marketplace.
 The EVA Mark of Quality and Authenticity bears a web address GETGOODOIL.ORG that leads consumers directly to the EVA Oils list.
 This list of qualifying oils is a rich resource for consumers, a place to learn about each one of the oils and the people who make it.
 EVA believes that the link between the producer and the consumer is crucial to building trust, value and a lasting appreciation of this wonderful food.

 EVA producers are assessed for their ability to abide by a code of practice.
 They agree to: